 The server indicates its error when using a 5xx code.
 Such responses indicate that the corresponding request is temporarily disabled or impossible to carry out.

-Some Important HTTP Status Codes:
+Some Important HTTP Response Codes:

 HTTP status codes play an important role for operators of a web page or SEO specialist.
 The only codes visible to visitors are mainly the client error codes, such as 404 (Not Found), or server error codes such as 503 (Service Unavailable) since these are always automatically displayed as pages in HTML format.
 It is often common to find HTTP status codes that can only be viewed and monitored by administrators with special tools and browser extensions.